A reader sent me an email one day day asking for some saving tips for world travel.

 We just made smart decisions and stuck to some sensible saving tips for our world travel.

-Here are a few of our strategies that you might be able to put into practice when planning and budgeting for your world travel.
+Here are a few of our strategies that you might be able to put into practice when planning and budgeting for your travels.

 Ask Yourself the Right Financial Questions